-If you decide to use an emulator, configure it to have 128KB and two floppy drives.
-Then follow the same steps as if you had the real machine with two drives.
+Finally, if you decide to use an emulator, configure the virtual computer to have 128KB and two floppy drives.
+Then use the DSK images ddle\1.dsk and ddle\2.dsk and follow the same steps as if you had a real machine with two drives.

-FREQUENTLY ASKED QUESTIONS.------
+FREQUENTLY ASKED QUESTIONS .------